livingsocial/bundler-patch/README.md

 ## Development

+### Status

+0.x versions are subject to breaking changes, there's a fair amount of experimenting going on and some future plans to not only revisit the command names but also investigate making this a proper Bundler plugin.

+We'd love to get real world scenarios where things don't go as planned to help flesh out varying details of what many believe a conservative update should be.

+### How To

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.